How to Determine Budget Percentages

 How to Make Budget Percentages Work for You

 Starting with the guidelines above, you can put budget percentages to work for you to help make your money map more effective … and also to ensure your money is going where you want it to go, rather than allowing it to end up where it will.
+Odds are, this exercise will be helpful, regardless of which of the different budgeting methods you use.

-To start, determine all the categories that need to be accounted for—a list of everything you spend money on each and every month.
+To start, determine all the categories that need to be accounted for — a list of everything you spend money on each and every month.
 This will include both necessary costs, like housing and food, as well as wants like entertainment costs, and important financial goals, like retirement savings and debt repayment.

 Each and every expense must be represented for your budget percentages to truly add up to 100%.